humanity-cash/local-currency-contracts/docs/interface/IWallet.md

 ### `TransferToEvent(bytes32 _fromUserId, bytes32 _toUserId, uint256 _amt)`

-Triggered when an amount has been settled for a user
+Triggered when an amount has been transferred from one wallet to another